Pengchengzhi/Yolov3_Own-dataset/README.md

  cd darknet
 ```

-Instead of this original edition of yolov3, there is another [AB edition](https://github.com/AlexeyAB/darknet) of yolov3, chose whatever you want.
+Instead of this original edition of yolov3, there is another [AlexeyAB edition](https://github.com/AlexeyAB/darknet) of yolov3, chose whatever you want.

 **1. Change makefile** ---> `vi Makefile`